-O'Neill upbeat on Euro hopes despite injury list
+O'Neill upbeat on injury-hit NI's Euro 2024 hopes

 "Look, we've got a home game against Kazakhstan and probably the most difficult game, pot one away to Denmark.

-"But June is a difficult month for all the countries and results are achieved that people maybe don't expect to see and hopefully we can get a result people don't expect us to get."
+"But June is a difficult month for all the countries and results are achieved that people maybe don't expect to see - hopefully we can get a result people don't expect us to get."

 'We need players at the highest level'